lukepur/data-workflow-engine/README.md

 ```

 But with the above `data_mapping: title` configuration, the value of title would
-be assigned directly to a root (or relative to any array ancestor paths) property
+be assigned directly to the root (or relative to any array ancestor paths) property
-of 'title':
+of 'title' in the `mapped_data` object:

 ```
 {